 The Kezayis Revolution - announcing the fabulous sefer by Rabbi Hadar Margolin, which presents the same arguments that I brought but in a more yeshivish manner.
 He also brings an astonishing array of evidence that many recent charedi gedolim likewise held that a kezayis is very small, including even the Chazon Ish!
 Best of all, the entire sefer can be freely downloaded.

-The Biblical Museum of Natural History:
+Finally, two notes regarding The Biblical Museum of Natural History:

 Second, we are really looking for people who support our goals of educating the entire spectrum of society about the relationship between Torah and the natural world, and who want to be part of our mission.
 To join the museum as a patron, please see http://www.biblicalnaturalhistory.org/support/ for details.
 We can now arrange tax-deductible donations in Israel, the UK and Canada, as well as the US.
 For easy online donations, please click this link.
 Thank you for supporting our mission!